 Lowes - Similar to Home Depot, Lowes accepts returns within 30 days of the date of purchase.
 If you don't your receipt, they can also look up your purchase with your credit card number.
 Winter Holiday Items be returned on or before December 26 of the same holiday season.

-Macy’s - Macy's offers a full refund at any time after date of purchase, but has a 15% restocking fee on furniture and mattress returns.
+Macy’s - Macy's offers a full refund at within 90 days after purchase, but has a 15% restocking fee on furniture and mattress returns.
 Last Act items must be returned within 30 days.
 Other departments may have their own policy.

 Sam’s Club - Sam's Club offers a full refund on all products purchased in store or online with no time limit.
 No special holiday policy.

 Sears - has a very complex return policy and every product category has different time requirements.
 All products must be returned in original packaging and you must provide your receipt.
 For holiday check above.

 Target – Target offers a 90 day full refund guarantee.
 The product must be in original packaging and never been used or worn.
 If you have lost your receipt, they can look up your purchase by credit card number.
 See above for details.